Allegations

 8. Identify and qualify the social costs of its actions and strategies

-9. Prioritise human rights and climate emergency, in accordance with the OECD Guidelines
+9. Prioritise human rights and the climate emergency, in accordance with the OECD Guidelines

 Outcome

-The complainant’s initial complaint cannot be published due to NCP Italy’s confidentiality requirements for complaints.
+The complainant’s initial complaint cannot be published due to the Italian NCP’s confidentiality requirements for complaints.

 More details